 This lesson will focus on the types of skeletal muscles and the differences between them by covering:

 Red skeletal muscles are also known as slow skeletal muscles.
-They are the types of skeletal muscles that can contract slowly for long periods of time.
-These are muscles that you use on a regular basis and include muscles that help you to maintain your posture.
+They are the type of skeletal muscles that can contract slowly for long periods of time.
+These are muscles that you use on a regular basis, and include those that help you to maintain your posture.

-These types of muscles have fibers that have more myoglobin and more capillaries in them to allow for the sustained activity they require.
+These muscles have fibers with more myoglobin and capillaries in them to allow for the sustained activity they require.
 Myoglobin is a protein that binds to oxygen and is found in the fibers of red muscle cells.
-This protein is also red in color, and is what gives this type of muscle it’s red appearance.
-Red skeletal muscles also have more capillaries running to them.
-This allows more blood to run to them, delivering oxygen and taking away carbon dioxide as these muscles work.
+This protein is also red in color, and is what gives this type of muscle its red appearance.
+Red skeletal muscles also have more capillaries.
+This allows more blood to run to the muscles, delivering oxygen and taking away carbon dioxide as the muscles work.

 White skeletal muscles, or fast skeletal muscles, can contract quickly for short periods of time.

 The muscles in your hand can contract quickly, but they can't sustain activity for a very long period of time.
 If you are writing, you can only write so long before your hand really starts to cramp up.

 This type of muscle lacks the amount of myoglobin that red skeletal muscles contain, so they are white in appearance.
 They also have fewer capillaries running to them, meaning less blood is supplied to them as well.
 This is why they can only contract for short periods of time.
 White skeletal muscles also have fewer mitochondria in them; mitochondria provides muscles with ATP and energy to sustain contractions.